-NPR 7150.2, NASA Software Engineering Requirements, 039 is applicable to all NASA software development activities, including single and multi-Center projects and contracted development efforts.
-This topic provides suggestions to the software lead for applying the Agency-level requirements contained in NPR 7150.2 to contracts.
+NPR 7150.2, NASA Software Engineering Requirements, 039 is applicable to all NASA software development activities, including single and multi-Center projects, and contracted development efforts.
+This topic provides suggestions to the software lead for levying the Agency-level requirements contained in NPR 7150.2 to contracts.
 It also helps NASA's lead Centers determine the NPR requirements that are appropriate for each Center participating in multi-Center projects.
-This topic supplements the NPR by providing some brief examples for imposing the requirements, or their intent, on software development activities.
+This topic supplements the NPR by providing some brief examples for levying the requirements, or their intent, to software development activities.

-This topic discusses examples for the application and flow down of the requirements to contractors and/or other parties as described above.
+This topic discusses examples for the application and flowdown of the requirements to contractors and/or other parties as described above.
 Other approaches for flowing down NPR 7150.2 can be employed, as long as compliance with the applicable requirements is shown.
-(See section 3.12, Software Acquisition, of NPR 7150.2 039 and SWE-027 for specific additional guidance on software acquisition.)
+(See section 2.6, Software Contract Requirements, of NPR 7150.2 039and SWE-027 for specific additional guidance on software acquisition.)

 2. Requirements and Flowdown to Contracts

 Contractors and subcontractors develop in-house policies and procedures to provide quality software products and to fulfill the requirements passed down to them contractually.
 Correct application of the NASA acquisition process typically results in the specification of the applicable technical standards and requirements documents in the contract statement of work for software development activities that are performed by a prime contractor.
 Contractor and subcontractor policies and procedures are typically designed to satisfy different customers in an effective and efficient manner.
 Because many contract organizations have software development capabilities that match or even exceed those of NASA, the resulting list of included requirements is often subject to negotiation and modification as a part of the software acquisition process.
-NPR 7150.2 provides software acquisition guidance (see Topic 7.3), but it does not specify the exact manner for imposing its requirements to the contract.
-(The further flow down of requirements to subcontractors is managed by the prime contractor.)
+NPR 7150.2 provides software acquisition guidance (see Topic 7.03 - Acquisition Guidance and SWE-048), but it does not specify the exact manner for levying its requirements to the contract.
+(The further flowdown of requirements to subcontractors is managed by the prime contractor.)